Still Life (Van der Graaf Generator album): Response

 Geoff Barton of Sounds wrote: "Where 'Still Life' scores over past LPs is in its precise and accurate reproduction of leader Hammill's vocals.
 He never really sings, rather he murmurs, shouts, screams or speaks, and this wide range of tonality has presented in the past often insurmountable problems for engineers, technicians and suchlike.
 Here, however, every subtle nuance of the 'chords has been captured successfully, providing greater variation, an abundance of light and shade. ...
 'Still Life' is an essential album.
 If you think you have problems, listen to Hammill's and you'll probably never be able to worry about anything insignificant ever again."

 Jonathan Barnett of New Musical Express, describing the songs on the album, wrote: "They start off with the kind of morbid over-sensibility, y'know ... smart ass existentialist one-liners like that, accompanied by furtive, lurching manic melodies that emphasise the personality disorientation of the whole thing."

 Steven McDonald, for AllMusic, notes that Hammill songs take "... a dead run at a grandiose concept or two – the consequences of immortality on the title track, and the grand fate of humanity on the epic "Childlike Faith in Childhood's End."
 McDonald concludes: "The true highlight, however, is the beautiful, pensive "My Room (Waiting for Wonderland)", with its echoes of imagination and loss.
 Hammill did not achieve such a level of painful beauty again until "This Side of the Looking Glass" on Over."

 Interviewed by Mojo in 2002, Hugh Banton said: "I remember doing Still Life, which is possibly my favourite Van der Graaf album of all, and Charisma came along and said 'Oh, this is just a stop-gap album'.
 The stop-gap album!?
 We don't make stop-gap albums!"

 Track listing

-All songs written by Peter Hammill, except as noted.
+All songs written by Peter Hammill, except "Pilgrims" by Hammill and David Jackson.